What New Furnace Efficiency Standards Mean for You in 2023

 Two-Stage Furnaces: What They Are and How They Work

-A heating system with two settings of operating - high and low - is called a two-stage furnace.
-On the low stage, the furnace operates at a reduced capacity as a way to maintain a chosen temperature in your home more efficiently.
-During the high stage, the furnace will operate at full capacity to satisfy demands for additional warmth or cooling.
-With a two-stage furnace, you can experience much better energy efficiency and uniform temperatures in all areas of your home.
+As the name suggests, a furnace with two levels of operating (high or low) is called a two-stage furnace.
+On the low stage, the furnace operates at a reduced capacity as a way to maintain the preferred temperature at your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to satisfy demands for more heat.
+With a two-stage furnace, you can experience enhanced energy efficiency and balanced temperatures all across your home.

 Does a Two-Stage Furnace Operate All the Time?